 Ancient Chinese rulers likely prized cannabis leaves for their psychoactive and healing qualities.
-Herbe tea, in particular, has been and continues to be a popular cannabis food in many eastern and southeast Asian nations.
+Weed tea, in particular, has been and continues to be a popular cannabis food in many eastern and southeast Asian nations.

 Weed tea never caught on in the United States, but we did perfect pot brownies in the early 20th century.
 You’re welcome!

 The two most popular methods of consuming marijuana have always been smoking and ingestion.
 However, dabbing is now starting to become more and more popular.
 Dabbing is when we first encounter the questions surrounding shatter vs. wax.
 But before discussing that in depth, let’s explore what exactly dabbing entails.